wojtekmaj/react-pdf/README.md

 ### Compatibility

+#### Browser support

+React-PDF supports all modern browsers.
+It is tested with the latest versions of Chrome, Edge, Safari, Firefox, and Opera.

+The following browsers are supported in React-PDF v6:

+- Chrome ≥73
+- Edge (Chromium-based)
+- Safari ≥12.1
+- Firefox ≥45(?)

+If you need to support older browsers, you will need to use React-PDF v5.
+If you need to support Internet Explorer 11, you will need to use React-PDF v4.

 #### React

 To use the latest version of React-PDF, your project needs to use React 16.3 or later.